Where and when do the expeditions begin?

 Are there additional costs?

-The only additional costs for your trip are for personal gear rental.
+The only additional costs for your trip are for personal gear rentals.
 Please see question “What gear do I need?”

 Should I bring spending money?